fasas1/MerchantWebApi/README.md

 ![Capture222](https://github.com/fasas1/MerchantWebApi/assets/47166372/76c7a877-ee2f-478a-a4f3-4f62690c4098)

 ## Technology Stack
 .  .NET Web API
 .
 Entity Framework
 .
 SQL Server
 .
 JSON Web Tokens (JWT)

-.
+## Contributing
+Contributions to the ecommerce GadgetStore project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.